BushraHussain/openai-agents-sdk/hello_agent/README.md

 1. Create a new uv project without --package flag - "uv init project-name"
 2. Create a new virtual environement using "uv venv" & activate using "source .venv/bin/activate"
 3. Install the dependencies "uv add openai-agents python-dotenv"
+4. Create a .env file and add your Gemini key here.
+GEMINI_API_KEY=...
-4. **Synchronous:** Create a file named "synchronous.py" and add the code  to run the agent synchronously using Runner.run_sync().
+5. **Synchronous:** Create a file named "synchronous.py" and add the code  to run the agent synchronously using Runner.run_sync().
-5. To run the synchronous code, Use this command in the terminal - "uv run synchronous.py"
+6. To run the synchronous code, Use this command in the terminal - "uv run synchronous.py"
-6. **Asynchronou:** Create another file named "asynchronous.py" and add the code to run the agent asynchronously using Runner.run().
+7. **Asynchronou:** Create another file named "asynchronous.py" and add the code to run the agent asynchronously using Runner.run().
-7. To run the asynchronous code, Use this command in the terminal - "uv run asynchronous.py"
+8. To run the asynchronous code, Use this command in the terminal - "uv run asynchronous.py"

 ## Steps to run the OpenAi agents (Agent SDK) using default openAi models as LLM